 on top of an exact number type.

-discuss the robustness problem in geometric computing are
+Good references that discuss the robustness problem in geometric computing are

 Our kernel concept is representation-independent.

 There is no assumption on how a Point_3, for example, is represented.
 In